ibm-cloud-docs/containers/ts-vpc-byok-encrypted-storage.md

     ```
     {: screen}

-1. Verify that the root key still exists from the [Kubernetes clusters console](https://cloud.ibm.com/kubernetes/clusters){: external}.
+1. Verify that the root key still exists from the [console](https://cloud.ibm.com/containers/cluster-management/clusters){: external}.

     1. Log in to the IBM Cloud console.